 You’ll need to pack your computer for that purpose.

 What about all those other eReaders out there?

 Yes, there are other eReaders to choose from.

 However, Amazon continues to offer the widest selection of both books for purchase and free selections, as well as offer the largest lending library if you’re an Amazon Prime member (opt for the trial basis first to see if they carry the titles you’ll want).

 And remember, nearly all public libraries in the U.S. now offer their own eReader lending library.

 What You Need to Know to Buy a Kindle Fire vs iPad 2

-- Amazon Whispersync: The ability to sync where you are in a book or movie across devices seems like it could come in really handy.
-(For instance if you start watching a movie on the bus and want to finish watching it on your home TV)
+The ability to sync where you are in a book or movie across devices seems like it could come in really handy.

 The Kindle Fire tablet … leverages everything Amazon offers, from its multimedia sales to Amazon Prime streaming video service and free two-day shipping and Amazon’s industry-standard cloud infrastructure.

 Quick hardware specs for the Kindle Fire: 14.6 ounces, dual-core processor, 7? multi-touch IPS (i.e. infrared) LCD screen.
 What it’s missing: camera, GPS, 3G.
 It also has only 8 gigabytes of storage.
 But that’s a moot point: It’s a cloud-driven tablet.